lambdamikel/Busch-2090/README.md

 #### Description

-The TM1638 module is used.
-The **push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence, from left to right: ``HALT, NEXT, RUN, CCE, REG, STEP, BKP, RUN``:
+The TM1638 "Led & Key" module is being used.
+The **eight push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence, from left to right: ``HALT, NEXT, RUN, CCE, REG, STEP, BKP, RUN``:

     #define HALT  1
     #define NEXT  2